best-hosting/bh-backups/INSTALL.md

         # cp mysql.sh /usr/local/bin/mysql.sh

-2. Create symlink pointing to installed `mysql.sh`, with some name `NAME` (usually, denoting backed up server name):
+2. Create symlink pointing to installed `mysql.sh` for server `srv`:

-        # ln -sv /usr/local/bin/mysql.sh /etc/rsnapshot.d/mysql-SERVER.sh
+        # ln -sv /usr/local/bin/mysql.sh /etc/rsnapshot.d/srv-mysql.sh
-        `/etc/rsnapshot.d/mysql-SERVER.sh' -> `/usr/local/bin/mysql.sh'
+        `/etc/rsnapshot.d/srv-mysql.sh' -> `/usr/local/bin/mysql.sh'

-3. Create my.cnf style config with login, password, host and other options with *matched* `NAME`:
+3. Create `my.cnf` style config with login, password, host and other options with *the same* name (except extension) as symlink to `mysql.sh`:
-    - if i want to create config for using with '--defaults-file' mysql option, name it `NAME.cnf`, e.g.:
+    - if i want to create config for using with `--defaults-file` option of `mysql` client, i should use `.cnf` extension:

-            /etc/rsnapshot.d/mysql-SERVER.cnf
+            /etc/rsnapshot.d/srv-mysql.cnf

+        In that case, `mysql` client won't read any other configs, i.e.
+        `srv-mysql.cnf` will be the only config used.

-    - if i want to create config for using with '--defaults-extra-file' mysql option, name it `NAME.extra.cnf`, e.g.:
+    - if i want to create config for using with `--defaults-extra-file` option of `mysql` client, i should use `.extra.cnf` extension:

-            /etc/rsnapshot.d/mysql-SERVER.extra.cnf

-    If config `NAME.cnf` was found, script won't look for `NAME.extra.cnf` .
+            /etc/rsnapshot.d/srv-mysql.extra.cnf

-    When `NAME.cnf` is used, this will be the only config, which `mysql` will read (i.e. options from `/root/.my.cnf` won't be used).
-But when `NAME.extra.cnf` is used, its options will be merged with content of `/root/.my.cnf` (the latter will overwrite the former).
+        In that case, content of `srv-mysql.extra.cnf` will be merged with `/root/.my.cnf` (the latter will overwrite the former).

+    `mysql.sh` will first check `name.cnf` (where `name` is the name with which it was invoked), and won't look further for `name.extra.cnf`, if found.

-4. Add an entry in '~/.ssh/config' for connecting to server with *matched* `NAME`:
+4. Add an entry in `~/.ssh/config` for connecting to server `srv-mysql` (note, here is the name with which `mysql.sh` was invoked without `.sh` extension):

-        Host NAME
+        Host srv-mysql
-            HostName SERVER
+            HostName some-server
             User root

 5. Create user in mysql for backup server.
-It will connect from `localhost` (through ssh tunnel) and needs following privileges: `SELECT, LOCK TABLES, SHOW VIEW, EVENT, TRIGGER`.
+It will connect from `localhost` (through ssh tunnel) and need following privileges: `SELECT, LOCK TABLES, SHOW VIEW, EVENT, TRIGGER`.
 And, if i want to dump mysql users's passwords (`IDENTIFIED BY PASSWORD <secret>` in `GRANT`), `SUPER` privilege also necessary e.g.:

         GRANT SELECT, SUPER, LOCK TABLES, SHOW VIEW, EVENT, TRIGGER ON *.* TO 'backup'@'localhost';

-6. Specify backup point with `backup_script` in `rsnapshot.conf`:
+6. Specify backup point with `backup_script` in `rsnapshot.conf` (it's already there, if i have installed config using `install.sh`):

-        backup_script   /root/mysql-SERVER.sh   mysql/
+        backup_script   /etc/rsnapshot.d/srv-mysql.sh   mysql/